iliapopov17/NGS-Handbook/04_Phylogenetics/03_MSA/README.md

 It can be seen that the sequence `SUP35_Spar_A12_Liti_` is strange.
 Most likely it is a reverse, i.e. it is reverse complementary.

-Let's do a couple of youtz, youtz, youtz, youtz.
+Let's do a couple of youtz, youtz, youtz.

 <div style='justify-content: center'>
 <img src="https://github.com/iliapopov17/BI-Phylogenetics/blob/main/3%20-%20MSA/imgs/2.png" align='center', width="50%">